ritikalama0815/truhacks/README.md

 - **Tailwind CSS Issues** – We initially installed **Tailwind v4**, which wasn’t compatible with React.
 Even after downgrading to v3, we faced **plugin and dependency errors**.
 Eventually, we switched to **CSS** for styling.
 - **Time Constraints** – Developing a functional MVP within the hackathon timeframe.
 - **User Experience Optimization** – Ensuring a smooth, intuitive, and secure marketplace.
 - **Prototype Change** – Initially, we planned a **game development project** and even designed characters and maps.
-However, due to time constraints and lack of experience in game development, we pivoted to a **web application**, which cost us valuable time.
+However, due to time constraints and a lack of experience in game development, we pivoted to a **web application**, which cost us valuable time.

 ##  **Accomplishments That We're Proud Of**
 - Successfully built a **working web app** within the hackathon’s time limit.